Dybondzy/COVID_Data_Analysis/README.md

 In order for me to undertand the project scope and the points that have to be covered in the project,
 A. I download summary national covid totals data from cdc [https://covidtracking.com/data/download]
-   It was data from March 2020 to March 2021
+   It was data from January 2020 to July 2021

 B. Used machine learning on Colab, to clean out the data (eliminating some column with very little data) [https://github.com/Dybondzy/COVID_Data_Analysis/blob/Resources/Covid_19_Pandemic_Must_Know.ipynb]